the MAC:

 Investigate the usage of your money in their institution versus ours.

-Here are some areas to consider: paying for food services (our students shop and cook for themselves), custodians and matrons to pick up after your kid, the Advising office as an example – you pay for director, assistant director, executive secretary, your advisor, and likely some retired personnel (our cohort leaders are catchalls and therefore you are getting multiple services for one staff cost), you are paying for a full security department, multitudes of managers and executives, classes you will never take, professors you will never meet, and activities you will never attend.
+paying for food services (our students shop and cook for themselves), custodians and matrons to pick up after your kid, the Advising office as an example – you pay for director, assistant director, executive secretary, your advisor, and likely some retired personnel (our cohort leaders are catchalls and therefore you are getting multiple services for one staff cost), you are paying for a full security department, multitudes of managers and executives, classes you will never take, professors you will never meet, and activities you will never attend.

-At the MAC the totality of your cost is almost entirely focused on the costs necessary for the here and now, for your child.
+At The MAC, the totality of your cost is almost entirely focused on the costs necessary for the here and now, for your child.

 There are several types of refunds.